Stewart County, Tennessee: Politics

 The county is part of Tennessee's 7th congressional district.
 From the antebellum period, conservative whites historically voted Democratic, adding to the Southern Block.
 Residents of eastern Tennessee had been Unionist and supported the Republican Party.

 In the late 20th century realignment of political parties, many white conservatives shifted into the Republican Party.
 Before Richard Nixon's campaign in 1972, no Republican had ever won as much as thirty percent of Stewart County's vote, but he won by a landslide in the South.
-Until 2000, Richard Nixon was the only GOP presidential candidate to gain forty percent of the vote in the country.
+Until 2004, Richard Nixon was the only GOP presidential candidate to gain forty percent of the vote in the country.

-Before 2000, the Democratic presidential candidate lost Stewart County only in 1968, when segregationist George Wallace ran for the American Independent Party.
+Before 2004, the Democratic presidential candidate lost Stewart County only in 1968, when segregationist George Wallace ran for the American Independent Party.
 After that Stewart County was one of only six Wallace counties (Note: The others were the fellow secessionist white-majority Middle Tennessee counties of Houston and Perry, plus the three Alabama Black Belt counties of Bullock, Lowndes and Wilcox. where Negro voter registration was severely delayed after the Voting Rights Act.) to support Democratic candidate George McGovern.

 Since the turn of the 21st century, Stewart County's voters have increasingly supported Republican candidates in recent presidential elections.
 In the 2008 presidential election, John McCain received approximately 53.7% of the vote; he was the first Republican to carry the county.
 For 100 years before that, Stewart County was the sole county in Tennessee that had never voted in majority for a Republican presidential candidate.
-In 2016, Republican Donald Trump gained a proportion of votes here that was only marginally less than that of the GOP gained in the historically Unionist counties of East Tennessee and the Highland Rim; by 2024 he achieved an eye-popping 81% of the vote, making Kamala Harris's performance the worst ever of all time by a Democrat and the first one to not even hit 19% of Stewart's vote.
+In 2016, Republican Donald Trump gained a proportion of votes here that was only marginally less than that of the GOP gained in the historically Unionist counties of East Tennessee and the Highland Rim; By 2024, he achieved 81% of the vote, while Kamala Harris achieved 19% of Stewart County’s vote.